nico-aero/Detox/docs/Introduction.GettingStarted.md

 ### Install Platform-specific Dependencies, Tools and SDKs

-Depending on the platform/s you’re aiming at (iOS, Android), take the time to run through these environment setup guides:
+Depending on the platform/s you're aiming at (iOS, Android), take the time to run through these environment setup guides:

 - [Android](Introduction.AndroidDevEnv.md)
 - [iOS](Introduction.iOSDevEnv.md)